 Actually, that’s not so bad.
 What’s frustrating is when with a vote the conference expresses its “mind” on a matter, and then someone tries to do a “run-around” by changing a petition relating to the same subject.
 There have been times when we have “tinkered” with the legislation so much on the floor with amendments that you wonder if the petition will make any sense when it’s put in context in the Discipline.

 Still, significant work gets done.
 We did approve yesterday the new mission statement, that I opposed.
 Now our mission is “to make disciples of Jesus Christ for the transformation of the world.”
-My earlier post states why I thought it would be ambiguous and unhelpful.
-But, it won’t hurt us and there are bigger fish to fry.
+My earlier post states why

 The worship times, dinners, celebration moments, etc., that punctuate the proceedings keep us going.
 I don’t think we could do this without those frequent “change of pace” events.
 The picture is of the Higher Education Dinner.
 It is always an excellent event, good food and this time a choir made of students from a variety of our colleges and theological schools.
 Kelsey and I were fortunate to sit at the table with representatives of Africa University.
 The acting chancellor, Dr Fanual Tagwira, remembered me from a mission trip there in 2000!
 The picture is of Kelsey with Bishop Nhiwatiwa, episcopal leader of the Zimbabwa Annual Conferences.